JimBratsos/Tasks/README.md

 2) Another problem rising with the 1), is that the text is not 100% center alligned.
 Fixing 1) will automatically fix 2).

+3) Checkboxes do not reset after refresh.
+In order for everything to work/be resetted, you could click the button twice to remove the checkbox

 ## Made with

 I used Vanilla JS, CSS and HTML.
 I wanted not to use JQuery for the simple reason that this is a task to show my skills in JavaScript.